OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-24.md

 As soon as he saw the nose ring, and the bracelets on his sister’s arms, and heard Rebekah’s account of what the man said to her, he went out to the man and found him standing by the camels near the spring.

 ## Genesis 24:31
 “Come, you who are blessed by the Lord,” he said.
 “Why are you standing out here?
-I have prepared the house and a place for the camels.”
+I have arranged the house and a place for the camels.”

 ## Genesis 24:32
 So the man went to the house, and the camels were unloaded.
 Straw and feed were brought for the camels, and water to wash his feet and the feet of the men who were with him.